KevinGoode/grpccpp/README.md

 Grpc for c++ is not typically shipped with most linux distributions.
 Grpc needs to be built from src but at time of writing does not build with gcc 8.
 Rather that install a compatible version of gcc (7), this project
-builds the code using gcc7 inside a docker container
+builds the code using gcc7 inside a docker container.
 ### Prerequisites
 1.)
-Recent version of Docker 1.
+Recent version of Docker.
 Follow these instruction for fedora 29,30,31
 https://docs.docker.com/install/linux/docker-ce/fedora/
 ### Building the container
 docker build . -t grpc_cpp:latest